mtiller/ModelicaBook/text/source/components/components/component_models.rst

 But there are other implications to this composability.
-Not only can we easily create systems by dragging, dropping and connecting components, but also easily reconfigure systems.
+Not only can we easily create systems by dragging, dropping and connecting components, but we can also easily reconfigure them.
 Replacing a voltage source in an electrical circuit with a current source can have a profound impact on the mathematical representation of that system (*e.g.,* if the system is represented as a block diagram).
 But such a change has no significant impact when using an acausal approach.
 Although the underlying mathematical representation still changes, sometimes profoundly, there is no impact on the user, because that representation is generated automatically as part of the compilation process.

 .. todo:: I really need to include one of the typical examples here.